Resources and Fees

 You can save your fillable version of the PDF form as is.
 However, if you need to compile multiple site forms into one document, you must convert the PDF form from fillable to non-fillable.
 To do this, select print, change your printer to "Adobe PDF", and click Print.
 This will prompt you to save the new file as a non-fillable/read-only PDF.
 This will allow you to compile multiple site file forms into one document without the site number text box automatically filling to the first page's site number.

-The site form is available in two MS Access Utility formats below (right click and select 'save as...' or its equivalent, then unzip the downloaded file if necessary):
+The site form is available in a MS Access Utility format below (right click and select 'save as...' or its equivalent, then unzip the downloaded file if necessary):

 Note: There have been problems with the Access versions of the site form software with the recent release of Windows 7 and MS Access 2010.
 Most notably, attempting to save a site form print preview as a Word document will terminate MS Access 2010 without warning (saving as a pdf file will work, though).
 Until these issues are resolved, be aware that you download and use these files at your own risk.